thunderbird/webext-docs/menus.rst

       :name: [``targetElementId``]
       :type: (integer)

-      An identifier of the clicked element, if any.
+      An identifier of the clicked content element, if any.
 Use menus.getTargetElement in the page to find the corresponding element.

    .. api-member::